 Local governments in Indiana generally lack authority to regulate firearms or ammunition, and the state requires local law enforcement to issue a concealed handgun license to any applicant who meets certain basic qualifications.

 In 2014, Indiana had the 19th highest number of gun deaths per capita among the states.
-Based on data published by Mayors Against Illegal Guns, Indiana supplied the 8th highest number of crime guns to other states per capita in 2009.
-Indiana supplies crime guns to other states at a rate that is more than double the national average.
-Indiana exports more than three times as many crime guns as it imports.
+Indiana also supplied the 10th highest number of crime guns to other states per capita between 2010 and 2015.

 Indiana Firearms Laws